-- 26. (1) The Corporation may engage such officers and other employees as it may deem necessary for the attainment of its objects, and may determine their duties and salaries, wages, allowances or other remuneration and their other conditions of service in general. - (2) The Corporation may- - (a) establish a housing fund or in any other manner provide for housing to its officers and other employees on such terms and conditions as it may determine;
+- 26. Staff of Corporation.--(1) The Corporation may engage such officers and other employees as it may deem necessary for the attainment of its objects, and may determine their duties and salaries, wages, allowances or other remuneration and their other conditions of service in general. - (2) The Corporation may-- - (a) establish a housing fund or in any other manner provide for housing to its officers and other employees on such terms and conditions as it may determine;

-(b) establish or support associations or institutions for the promotion of the interests of its officers and other employees of their dependants;

-- (c) establish or support aid funds for the rendering of assistance to its officers and other employees or their dependants under such circumstances as it may approve; - (d) establish a bursary fund to finance or assist in financing in the interest of the Corporation the training or further training of existing or prospective officers and other employees of the Corporation; and - (e) provide for its officers, other employees and pensioners or their dependants, by means of insurance with an insurance company or by means of a pension 20 or provident fund or in any other manner, pecuniary benefits upon retirement or termination of service or at any other time. - (3) As from the transfer date every employee of the old Corporation must, without interrupting his or her service, become an employee in a similar post in the Corporation, subject to conditions of employment which must not be less favourable than those 25 applicable to him or her on the day immediately preceding the transfer date. - (4) For the purposes of the Income Tax Act, 1962 (Act No. 58 of 1962), employees transferred to the Corporation in terms of subsection (3) must be deemed not to have changed employers and the position of such employees in respect of the phasing in of any tax levied on benefits or privileges derived by reason of employment or the holding of any office as contemplated in Schedule 7 to the Income Tax Act, 1962, remains unchanged. - (5) Employees transferred from the old Corporation to the Corporation in terms of subsection (3), must retain all vacation and sick leave which on the day immediately preceding the transfer date stood to their credit, including all monetary benefits attached 35 thereto. - (6) Any inquiry or other action instituted or contemplated in respect of misconduct allegedly committed by such employee prior to his or her transfer to the Corporation will be disposed of or instituted by the Corporation, and the Corporation must take steps against the employee concerned if he or she is found guilty of misconduct, in terms of 40 the laws applicable to him or her before the transfer date. - (7) Any agreements reached between employees and the management of the old Corporation relating to the recognition agreements and downscaling of employees, increment or any human resource policy are applicable to the Corporation, and the Corporation must take all necessary steps to conclude the process.
+- (b) establish or support associations or institutions for the promotion of the interests of its officers and other employees of their dependants; - (c) establish or support aid funds for the rendering of assistance to its officers and other employees or their dependants under such circumstances as it may approve; - (d) establish a bursary fund to finance or assist in financing in the interest of the Corporation the training or further training of existing or prospective officers and other employees of the Corporation; and - (e) provide for its officers, other employees and pensioners or their dependants, by means of insurance with an insurance company or by means of a pension or provident fund or in any other manner, pecuniary benefits upon retirement or termination of service or at any other time. - (3) As from the transfer date every employee of the old Corporation must, without interrupting his or her service, become an employee in a similar post in the Corporation, subject to conditions of employment which must not be less favourable than those applicable to him or her on the day immediately preceding the transfer date. - (4) For the purposes of the Income Tax Act, 1962 (Act No. 58 of 1962), employees transferred to the Corporation in terms of subsection (3) must be deemed not to have changed employers and the position of such employees in respect of the phasing in of any tax levied on benefits or privileges derived by reason of employment or the holding of any office as contemplated in Schedule 7 to the Income Tax Act, 1962, remains unchanged. - (5) Employees transferred from the old Corporation to the Corporation in terms of subsection (3), must retain all vacation and sick leave which on the day immediately preceding the transfer date stood to their credit, including all monetary benefits attached thereto. - (6) Any inquiry or other action instituted or contemplated in respect of misconduct allegedly committed by such employee prior to his or her transfer to the Corporation will be disposed of or instituted by the Corporation, and the Corporation must take steps against the employee concerned if he or she is found guilty of misconduct, in terms of the laws applicable to him or her before the transfer date. - (7) Any agreements reached between employees and the management of the old Corporation relating to the recognition agreements and downscaling of employees, increment or any human resource policy are applicable to the Corporation, and the Corporation must take all necessary steps to conclude the process. - 27.
+Television licenses.--(1) The Corporation may issue a television licence conferring to the holder the right to use a television set or any number of television sets specified in the licence.